lGnan-hub/News-aggregator/README.md

 ## Configuration
 - You can customize the list of news sources by editing the `news_sources` variable in the `news_aggregator.py` file.
 - Additional configuration options can be found in the script itself.
+- You can configure any number of sources and dump them into your desired destination.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, feel free to open an issue or submit a pull request.